BAN-43-32532/Danmakufu-Woo-Edition/README.md

 - The files `source/GcLib/gstd/MersenneTwister.cpp/hpp` were completely rolled back.
 - An API name in `source/TouhouDanmakufu/Common/StgStageController.cpp` was also reverted.

+### Notice

+This fork should be compatible with the executable built from [Danmakufu-ph3 source](https://github.com/james7132/Danmakufu-ph3), with file loading issues patched using the zlib solution from [Danmakufu-Woo-Edition](https://github.com/WishMakers0/Danmakufu-Woo-Edition).
+**However**, the behavior of this fork is still not fully consistent with [the official Danmakufu-ph3 release](https://touhougc.web.fc2.com/products/th_dnh_ph3.html), which, unfortunately, most Danmakufu fangames are based on.
+Specifically, desync caused by RNG can occur unpredictably, and even when no desync happens, the score may occasionally show minor discrepancies, which is likely due to floating error.
+If you intend to create replays that work across both this fork and the official release, please do so at your own risk.

 ### Build Tips